base-angewandte/portfolio-backend/docs/source/configuration.md

 Default: `True`

 Whether to allow only CA-signed certificates.
-Only set this to False for a local dev environment if your (local) CAS server is using a self-signed certificate.
+Only set this to `False` for a local dev environment if your (local) CAS server is using a self-signed certificate.

 ### `CAS_VERSION`

 Default: `3`

 The CAS protocol version to use.
-Recommended is to use Version 2 or 3.
+Recommended is to use Version `2` or `3`.

 ### `CORS_ALLOWED_ORIGINS`